This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Collards

 Always seek to find fresh collard greens that look healthy.
-Deep army green, no brown spots, and the leaves should look strong and not wilted are withered.
+Deep army green, with no brown spots, and the leaves should look strong and not wilted or withered.
 Tuscan kale, turnip greens, and mustard green are great additions or substitutions for collards.

 Smoked Turkey Necks

-I no longer eat pork, and to make my southern collard greens recipe still has that great smoky, salty flavor that ham hocks provide.
+I no longer eat pork, but my southern collard greens recipe still has the smoky, salty flavor ham hocks provide.
 I use smoked turkey necks.

 Yellow Onions

 This is one of my secret ingredients.
-I've had them with and without onions, and the flavor profile is massive.
+I've had them with and without onions; the flavor profile is massive.
 Don't make greens without an onion.
-I like to use yellow Spanish onions, but a white onion will work.
+I like using yellow Spanish onions, but a white one will work.

 Vinegar